FlorinAndrei/TensorAim/README.md

 We use [OpenCV](https://opencv.org/) to get a video stream from the camera and inject it into the neural network, and also to get the annotated image with bounding boxes provided by the network and display it in real time on the computer.
 It's fast, easy, and standard.

 The image processing pipeline uses [Numpy](https://numpy.org/) arrays to store images.
-Image transformations are done with both OpenCV (video-related stuff) and Numpy (linear algebra), as appropriate; both libraries are highly optimized for their respective domains.
+Image transformations are done with both OpenCV (video-related tasks) and Numpy (linear algebra), as appropriate; both libraries are highly optimized for their respective domains.

 ### A point about graphics